kristof-siket/blog-service/README.md

 Which option is the best?
 It highly depends on the requirements and other details of our solution.
 For example, with the imagined setup with Apollo Router and more subgraphs, Kubernetes is quite handy as we can configure the networking between the services to the lowest possible latency.
 But of course, it is also possible to implement all subgraphs as separate function deployments.

-Besides scaling the app, we should also primarily deal with scaling the database.
+Besides **scaling the app**, we should also primarily deal with **scaling the database**.
 When we have an upscaled situation, we have to think about the increased number of database connections.
 It can go quite extreme in case of Serverless setup, as by default, the on-the-fly execution introduces a fresh DB connection each and every time - connection pooling is a good measure for this.
 Also, we have to investigate the most popular query patterns and create indexes to reduce latency and therefore increase DB availability.
 Introducing read replicas, or sharding are also great measures for preparing the database for massive load.

 The basis of our primary measures is a reliable, elastic cloud-based infrastructure.
 An important feature is cost control and monitoring, as scaling up heavily can also heavily increase the operation costs.